Course Syllabus

 • Health & safety in the workplace.

-• St. John's Ambulance Emergency First Aid at Work Certficate
+• Oxford First Aid Training Emergency First Aid at Work Certificate.

 • Marketing & business awareness.